 Explain virtual network service endpoints

-You've migrated your existing app and database servers for your ERP system to Azure as VMs.
+Your organization migrates an existing ERP app with database servers to Azure virtual machines.
 Now, to reduce your costs and administrative requirements, you're considering using some Azure platform as a service (PaaS) services.
-Storage services will hold certain large file assets, such as engineering diagrams.
+Specifically, storage services to hold large file assets, such as engineering diagrams.
 These engineering diagrams have proprietary information, and must remain secure from unauthorized access.
 These files must only be accessible from specific systems.

-In this unit, you'll look at how to use virtual network service endpoints for securing supported Azure services.
+In this unit, you explore how to use virtual network service endpoints for securing Azure services.

 What is a virtual network service endpoint?

-Virtual Network (VNet) service endpoint provides secure and direct connectivity to Azure services over an optimized route over the Azure backbone network.
-Endpoints allow you to secure your critical Azure service resources to only your virtual networks.
-Service Endpoints enables private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet.
+Virtual Network (VNet) service endpoint provides secure and direct connectivity to Azure services.
+Service endpoints allow you to secure your critical Azure service resources to only your virtual networks.
+Service Endpoints enables private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address.

 By default, Azure services are all designed for direct internet access.
 All Azure resources have public IP addresses, including PaaS services such as Azure SQL Database and Azure Storage.
 Because these services are exposed to the internet, anyone can potentially access your Azure services.

-Service endpoints can connect certain PaaS services directly to your private address space in Azure, so they act like they’re on the same virtual network.
-Use your private address space to access the PaaS services directly.
+Service endpoints can connect certain PaaS services directly to your private address space in Azure.
+Service endpoints use your private address space to access the PaaS services directly.
 Adding service endpoints doesn't remove the public endpoint.
 It simply provides a redirection of traffic.

 Preparing to Implement Service Endpoints

-To enable a Service Endpoint, you must do the following two things:
+To enable a Service Endpoint, you must do two things.

 - Turn off public access to the service.